Will-GXZ/House-Monitor-IoT-System/README.md

 6. [Usage](#6-usage)

 ## 1. Introduction
-This project is a web application that can communicate with sensor networks using CoAP protocol.
+This project is a full-stack project that can communicate with sensor networks using CoAP protocol.
 It can collect environmental data sets from sensors and store them in database.
-The back-end part of the application provides a set of RESTful API that are easy to program with.
+The back-end part provides a set of RESTful API that are easy to program with.
 Other developers can use this set of API in their Android, IOS or Web applications.
+See [JavaDoc](https://will-gxz.github.io/House-Monitor-IoT-System/) for more information.

-Also, the application has a front-end part that communicates with the back-end part via RESTful API.
+Also, the project has a front-end part that communicates with the back-end part via RESTful API.
 The front-end pages allow users to set up the application and monitor data from a visual interface in their browser.

 * ### Main Techniques
   * Using **Spring MVC** for the management of web application page flow;